Physical Health · Mental Health

 A Call to Action

 If we continue on our current path of longer days and shorter sleeps, in the decades to come we will learn the true cost of sleep lost.
 For those individuals who smile and say “I’ll sleep when I’m dead”… sleep will come sooner than expected.
 The years preceding their premature demise will be defined by accelerated diseases of aging.
-Nations too will pay a price… the cost of exponential increases in health care utilization, not just for an aging demographic, but across all demographics.
+Nations, too, will pay the price… the cost of exponential increases in healthcare utilization, not just for an aging demographic but across all demographics.

 It is the dawning of a New Year and my sincere wish is that 2019 marks a change in the way we prioritize sleep in our society.
 Longer days are not the path in search of ever increasing productivity.
 Instead we must seek these gains in our dreaming state.
 It is by sleeping well that we give ourselves our best chance to make the most of our waking day!